|· Forum Posting Rules · Portal||Help Search Members Calendar|

 Pielke's years old post has no relation to the current version of the list.
 When the list was first published in 2009 an alarmist notified Roger Pielke Jr. (Ph.D.
 Political Science) that some of his papers as well as his fathers appeared on it.
 Contacting him was intentional as Roger Pielke Jr. is someone who spends extensive amounts of time arguing against alarmist positions but outright refuses to be labeled a skeptic and will spend just as much time arguing that he is not.
 He is thus great for alarmists to use for soundbites against skeptics.
 No attempt was ever made to imply a specific personal position to him or any of the authors.
 All of this was explained to him in the comments to his blog post.
 The irony here is every single alarmist using Roger Pielke Jr.'s comments to attack the list would never use his papers in support of their arguments.

 Update - Pielke Jr. added a notice at the top of his post.
-Russell Dickerson who was a co-author on the paper was using strawman arguments for why it was included (e.g. "Please remove this article from your list of skeptics").
+Russell Dickerson who was a co-author on the paper was using strawman arguments for why it was included (e.g. "Please remove this article from your list of skeptics" - The list is not a list of skeptic but of papers that support skeptic arguments.)
 The lead author Roger Pielke Sr. never made any such demands and explicitly stated in an email that the paper argues against the IPCC.
-Regardless, the paper has been removed as it became a distraction from the quality of the list.
-It is not worth investing the time to defend the real reason for its inclusion.
-The removal notice on Pielk Jr.'s website is over a year later from the actual time the paper was removed.
+Regardless, the paper has been removed as it is not worth investing the time to defend the real reason for its inclusion.
+The removal notice on Pielke Jr.'s website is over a year later from the actual time the paper was removed.

 * Roger Pielke Jr. never contacted Popular Technology.net directly about the list.